sptik12/test-task/README.md

 Installation notes:

 1. Unpack zip
-2. Copy .env-dist to .env (if .env is absent)
+2. Copy .env-dist to .env
-3. Check parameters in .env
+3. Check and parameters in .env if needed
-4. Build docker container
+4. Build docker image, create and run containers

    docker-compose build

    docker-compose up

-5. Update your hosts file adding corresponding records for FE_HOST and BE_HOST params.
+5. Update your 'hosts' file by adding corresponding records for FE_HOST and BE_HOST params.

    Example:
 	127.0.0.1 fe.test.com